Jubilee (Marvel)

 Video games

-• In Marvel vs. Capcom: Clash of Super Heroes, Jubilee appeared as a selectable helper character in the fighting video game where she was voiced by actor Alyson Court.
+• In Marvel vs. Capcom: Clash of Super Heroes, Jubilee appeared as a selectable helper character in the fighting video game where she was voiced by actress Alyson Court.

-• In X-Men Legends, Jubilee appeared as a playable character in the video game where she was voiced by actor Danica McKellar.
+• In Marvel Heroes, Jubilee appeared as a team-up character in the MMORPG where she was voiced by actress Aly Casas.

 Appearances